samakshgupta007/transactions-api/README.md

 To set up the PostgreSQL db on your local machine, you will need to install 'psql' using the following link https://blog.timescale.com/blog/how-to-install-psql-on-mac-ubuntu-debian-windows/

-Run the following commands to create the database and the database user
+Runing the following command gets you the psql command line interface in full admin mode

     $ sudo -u postgres psql

-- The above command gets you the psql command line interface in full admin mode
+Run these commands to create the database and the database user

     $ create database mydb;

     $ create user myuser with encrypted password 'mypass';

     $ grant all privileges on database mydb to myuser;

 Alternatively, you can install pgAdmin4 - which is the latest GUI for postgres.
 Using pgAdmin you can create the database directly.